• Skip to primary navigation

 The Internet is brimming with resources that proclaim, “nearly everything you believed about investing is incorrect.”
 However, there are far fewer that aim to help you become a better investor by revealing that “much of what you think you know about yourself is inaccurate.”
 In this series of posts on the psychology of investing, I will take you through the journey of the biggest psychological flaws we suffer from that causes us to make dumb mistakes in investing.
 This series is part of a joint investor education initiative between Safal Niveshak and DSP Mutual Fund.

-[Read more…] about The Psychology of Investing #3: When Control is Just An Illusion
+[Read more…] about The Psychology of Investing #9: Don’t Just Do Something, Sit There

-Letter to A Young Investor #3: The Quiet Wonder
+Letter to A Young Investor #9: Live Your Questions

 Dear Young Investor,